-I’ve never gone Truly Big in any of my start-ups, not in the Yammer or Box way let alone the HootSuite or DropBox way.
+I’ve never gone Truly Big in any of my start-ups, not in the Slack or Datadog way, let alone the Calendly or Notion way.
 But, over the years as both a founder and a start-up exec, I have raised over $40m in Venture Capital across 4 successful start-ups.
 I’ve also pitched over 110 VCs.
 Yes, 110.
-It is possible, since it’s over 13 years, and a lot of them have come and gone in that time.
-And 100 of those 110 were for just one Series C financing in 2002.
-Tough times. 😉
+A lot of them have come and gone in that time.
+And 100 of those 110 were for just one tough Series C financing.

 But of all those rounds, those 110 VCs, those $40 million dollars in capital, and all that, there’s just one little slice that Was the Best $500K I Ever Raised.
 And this informs almost everything I think about VCs “adding value”, fundamental change-the-company value.